Never Love a Stranger

-Never Love A Stranger is a 1958 crime and gangster film that is based on Harold Robbins' 1948 debut novel with the same title.
-The film was shot in black and white starring John Drew Barrymore and Robert Bray, and featuring a young Steve McQueen.
+Never Love a Stranger is a 1958 crime and gangster film based on Harold Robbins' 1948 debut novel of the same name, starring John Drew Barrymore and Robert Bray, and featuring Steve McQueen in an early role.

 Plot

-Frankie Kane (Barrymore) is brought up in a Catholic orphanage.
-He befriends a Jewish law student named Martin Cabell (McQueen) and becomes romantically involved with Cabell's maid, Julie (Lita Milan).
-Kane learns later that he is also Jewish, and when told he will be removed from the orphanage and moved to a Jewish home he runs away and turns to a life of crime.
+Frankie Kane is brought up in a Catholic orphanage.
+He befriends a Jewish law student named Martin Cabell and becomes romantically involved with Cabell's maid, Julie.
+Kane later learns that he is also Jewish, and when told he will be removed from the orphanage and moved to a Jewish home, he runs away and turns to a life of crime.
 Later, after joining a major crime syndicate, he reconnects with Julie, finally deciding to join Martin, now a district attorney, in shutting down the syndicate.